commonhaus/foundation/README.md

 - **Transparency**: Whatever your governance model – be it single-vendor driven, a benevolent dictator system, or a cooperative consensus approach – it's welcome here.
 All we ask is clarity.
 Document how your project is run so everyone's on the same page.

-- **Succession Planning**: While we encourage autonomy, The Commonhaus requires administrative rights to project assets.
+- **[Succession Planning][succession]**: While we encourage autonomy, The Commonhaus requires administrative rights to project assets.
 This is not for oversight but to ensure that if a project's original stewards move on, the project can continue to thrive and serve the community.
 This is our commitment to the long-term health and sustainability of every project under our roof.

 **Empowerment Over Enforceability:** The Commonhaus isn't about restrictive walls or ceilings.
 It's about providing a foundation (quite literally) that lets each project rise and expand in its unique trajectory.
 Our role is more of a facilitator than a regulator.